Edgar Lucian Malvaney

-Edgar Lucian Malvaney (1896–1970) was an architect in Jackson, Mississippi.
-He designed many buildings, including several listed on the National Register of Historic Places including the War Memorial Building, which is listed on the National Register of Historic Places in Hinds County as a contributing property to the Old Capitol.
-Malvaney worked for Theodore Link, C. H. Lindley and was involved in a partnership with his cousin Emmett J. Hull before opening his own firm.
+Edgar Lucian "E. L." Malvaney (1896–1970) was an American architect in Jackson, Mississippi.
+Malvaney designed many buildings, including several listed on the National Register of Historic Places including the War Memorial Building, listed on the National Register of Historic Places in Hinds County as a contributing property.

+Life and career

-Malvaney was born in Jackson, Mississippi.
+Edgar Lucian Malvaney was born in 1896, in Jackson, Mississippi.
 He spent one year at Mississippi A & M University before joining the American Expeditionary Force during World War I and serving in France and going over to France to fight during WWI.
 He continued his studies there before returning to Jackson in 1919.
 He received an architecture degree from Washington University in St. Louis in 1922.

-He partnered with Hull at Hull & Malvaney in 1926 and opened his own firm in 1931.
+Malvaney worked for Theodore Link, C. H. Lindley and was involved in a partnership with his cousin Emmett J. Hull at Hull & Malvaney in 1926, before opening his own firm in 1931.

 He designed several schools, hospitals, government buildings, and commercial buildings.

-His son, E. Louis Malvaney (1924 - 2014), also became an architect.
+His son, E. Louis Malvaney (1924–2014), was also an architect.